Extrys/Injekko/README.md

 Injekko is being developed alongside a game I’m currently working on, both to validate it in production and to demonstrate that it can be used in real projects.
 The project is still in development, and I’ll continue improving it over time as I use it across my own projects.

+I still need to add documentation on how to use this new approach.
+Now it uses graphs for codegen dependency management.
+It uses Unity Graph Toolkit.

 # Injekko